-Those looking for a completely different camping experience will want to add Cape Lookout National Seashore in North Carolina to their list of places to visit.
+Those looking for a completely different kind of camping experience will want to add Cape Lookout National Seashore in North Carolina to their list of places to visit.
 The park gives travelers an opportunity to camp right on the beach, which is quite lovely all year round, but especially so in the spring.

 There are absolutely no designated campgrounds on the National Seashore, which means you're free to set-up camp anywhere you choose.
 Visitors aren't even required to have a permit, which makes this a great spot for a list minute getaway or impromptu visit.
-By the time summer arrives, the beach can get crowded at times, but in the spring it is generally relaxed and open.
+By the time summer arrives, the beach can get extremely crowded at times, but in the spring it is generally relaxed and open.
 No matter when you go however, you'll have to share the beach with the famous wild horses that roam the cape, giving the place a unique feeling that is all its own.